 Parameter Description unprotected_window The maximum amount of data loss that is tolerable for databases using this protection policy.
 When a protected database exceeds the specified amount of data loss, the Recovery Appliance posts a warning to RA_INCIDENT_LOG.
 The most recent time to which each protected database is recoverable is shown in the HIGH_TIME column of RA_RESTORE_RANGE.
-Specify the window as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '2' DAY (2 days), INTERVAL '4' HOUR (4 hours), and so on. guaranteed_copy The setting of the guaranteed copy feature.
+Specify the window as any valid INTERVAL DAY TO SECOND expression, such as INTERVAL '2' DAY (2 days), INTERVAL '4' HOUR (4 hours), and so on.
+The unprotected_window_threshold specifies the last set value for the unprotected_window in this API. unprotected_window specifies how much time is "unprotected" for this database.
+For this calculation, the data in ra_disk_restore_range does not have backup from online redo yet and is not reflected in ra_restore_range views. guaranteed_copy The setting of the guaranteed copy feature.
 Specifying NO means that the Recovery Appliance always accepts new backups, even if it must delete old backups when space is low.
 This option prioritizes the ability to successfully process the backup currently being received over the ability to restore older backups.
 Specifying YES ensures that the Recovery Appliance copies backup data to tape or cloud before removing it from Recovery Appliance storage.
-This option prioritizes the ability to restore older backups over the ability to successfully process the backup currently being received.
+This option prioritizes the ability to restore olde backups over the ability to successfully process the backup currently being received.
 If set to YES, then for each protected database the Recovery Appliance can only hold up to disk_reserve_space bytes of backup data that is not yet copied to all libraries with the guaranteed_copy=YES.
-If hardware or network errors prevent timely copying, then future attempts to create new backups will fail when the Recovery Appliance reaches the disk_reserve_space limit. allow_backup_deletion Setting this to NO will prevent RMAN users from deleting backups on the Recovery Appliance.
+If hardware or network errors prevent timely copying, then future attempts to create new unbacked up pieces will fail when the Recovery Appliance reaches the disk_reserve_space limit. allow_backup_deletion Setting this to NO will prevent RMAN users from deleting backups on the Recovery Appliance.
 The default value is set to YES.
 NO means that the Recovery Appliance will prevent backups from being deleted by RMAN users for the databases using this protection policy.
-YES means that the Recovery Appliance will allow for backups to be deleted by RMAN users for the databases using this protection policy. store_and_forward The setting for the Backup and Redo Failover feature.
-This setting is used only in a protection policy defined on the alternate Recovery Appliance where the protected databases associated with this policy will redirect backups and redo in the event of an outage on the primary Recovery Appliance.
-YES means that the alternate Recovery Appliance does not index these redirected backups.
-Instead, the backups are stored as-is, and are sent to the primary Recovery Appliance when the outage is over.
-The backup pieces are deleted once they are replicated on the primary; support for incremental forever is turned off for this alternate ZDLRA only.
-The downstream ZDLRA resumes the incremental forever strategry once it receives these backups.
-NO is the default.
-Failover Strategy for more information.
+YES means that the Recovery Appliance will allow for backups to be deleted by RMAN users for the databases using this protection policy.

-Table 21-11 (Cont.)
-CREATE_PROTECTION_POLICY Parameters
+Table 21-12 (Cont.)
+CREATE\PROTECTION\POLICY Parameters